 Visit a rum distillery

 Rum is produced in most of the countries of Central America and the Caribbean.
 Cuba is possibly the most famous rum producing country, exporting it all over the world.
 I came back from a recent trip to Antigua with rum in my suitcase.
 But people in Guyana swear that their country produces the best rum in the world.
-So, sure enough, on of the things to do in Guyana is going to a rum distillery and having a few samples – just to make sure it really is the best rum.
+So make sure to go to a rum distillery and having a few samples – just to make sure it really is the best rum.

 Demerara Distillers is located in Georgetown.
 The Demerara Rum Heritage Center is one of Guyana tourist attractions, and a visit includes a guided tour of the El Dorado distillery – with old machinery and a walk through the storage rooms – and a sampling of various kinds of rum.
-After several tastings (what’s a girl got to do!)
-I determined that my favorite is the El Dorado Cask Aged 5 Years, for it has the softest flavor.
+My personal favorite is the El Dorado Cask Aged 5 Years, for it has the softest flavor.

 Go to Rewa

 Rewa is located in the North Rupununi region of Guyana.
-Getting there is no joke – the only way to do it is taking an hour and 15 minutes flight on a 13 seater (from where there are amazing views, by the way) and a one hour boat ride along the Rupununi River.
+Getting there is no joke – the only way to do it is taking an hour and 15 minutes flight on a 13 seater (from where there are amazing views, by the way) and an hour boat ride along the Rupununi River.
 The place is blissfully isolated: there are no cars; no phone and by all means no internet connection.
 In fact, even electricity is provided by solar panels.
-Yet, visiting Rewa is one of the things to do in Guyana.

 And to Surama

-Also located in North Rupununi, Surama is another tiny indigenous village at about 2 hours boat ride and one hour by car from Rewa (so it is not surrounded by water).
-Despite being in the same region, the experience one gets in Surama is completely different from that of Rewa.
-Thus visiting is one of the things to do in Guyana.
+Also located in North Rupununi, Surama is another tiny indigenous village about 2 hours boat ride and one hour by car from Rewa (so it is not surrounded by water).
+Despite being in the same region, the experience you get in Surama is completely different from that of Rewa.

 Much like Rewa, Surama is an extremely quiet place.
 Here, the local indigenous community has a dignified, proud approach to tourism, which sees visitors invited to learn and experience traditional dances and daily chores such as the production of cassava.
-It’s a fantastic way to learn more about this part of the country, and a must for anyone visiting Guyana.
+It’s a fantastic way to learn more about this part of the country.

 Go on a boat ride